Mickey Andrews

-Mickey Andrews (born May 20, 1942) is a former American football coach.
+Mickey Andrews (born May 20, 1942) is an American former football coach.
 He is most known for his tenure as the defensive coordinator at Florida State for 26 seasons, from 1984 to 2009, under head coach Bobby Bowden.
 Andrews also served as the head football coach at Livingston University—now known as the University of West Alabama from 1970 to 1972 and at the University of North Alabama from 1973 to 1976.

 College

 At the University of Alabama, Andrews earned second-team All-America honors as a wide receiver and defensive back.
 Andrews was also on two Alabama national championship teams (1961 and 1964) and played in three New Year's Day bowl games.

 In college baseball, Andrews was an All-SEC choice.
 In 1964, he received the Hugo Friedman Award as Alabama's best all-around athlete.

 Career

 Under Andrews, Florida State became the top producer of All-America and National Football League caliber cornerbacks in the nation.
 Andrews coached two Jim Thorpe Award winners and had an All-American cornerback for eight straight years, from 1987 to 1994.
 He had one consensus All-America selection in 2000.
 Seven of Andrews' defensive teams were among the top five nationally against the run since 1994.
 His 1998 defensive unit ranked No. 1 nationally in total defense and pass defense.
 On November 3, 2009, Andrews announced that he would retire as defensive coordinator after 26 seasons at Florida State.
 Andrews retired, along with Bobby Bowden, at the end of the 2009 season and coached his final game in Florida State's victory over West Virginia on January 1, 2010, in the Gator Bowl.
 He stayed on the university payroll until February 10, 2010, the anniversary date of his hiring by Bowden.
-On August 3, 2018 he was hired as special assistant to Willie Taggart, the head football coach at Florida State University.
+On August 3, 2018, he was hired as special assistant to Willie Taggart, the head football coach at Florida State University.